kawu/hhu-dl-materials-2020/pre-trained/README.md

 ```python
 x.requires_grad             # => False
 ```
-which means that they won't be adapted during training of a PyTorch model using them (which is most often the intended behavior, in contrast with the custom embeddings we were using so far).
+which means that it won't get adapted during training (which is most often the intended behavior, in contrast with the custom embeddings we were using so far).

-An important advantage of fastText embeddings in contrast with custom word-level embeddings is that you no longer have to worry about spelling mistakes or OOV words, thanks to fastText using sub-word information to produce the embedding vectors (admittedly, using a character-level model to produce word embeddings also alleviates this issue).
+An important advantage of fastText embeddings in contrast with custom word-level embeddings is that you no longer have to worry about spelling mistakes or OOV words, thanks to fastText using sub-word information to produce the resulting vectors (admittedly, using a character-level model to produce word embeddings also alleviates these issues).
 <!--
 ```python
 model['asparags']